nyctreescountdatajam/nyctreescountdatajam.github.com/_site/presentation/section-1.md

 ## Discussion
-* Machine Learning to Predict "Poor" Health Trees
+* Building a Machine Learning classifier to Predict "Poor" Health Trees
 	* for 2015 Street Tree Census Data
 	* with 95.5% accuracy